 2. They (used to) call it competitive webmastering for a reason

 Even if you could figure out exactly what you needed to do to perfect your landing page, everyone else is trying to do the same.
 I don’t subscribe to the view that SEO as a whole is zero-sum because, done well, many of the activities create value - for example, by making great new content, by providing great results for queries that previously had lower-quality results, and overall by creating “searcher surplus”.
 While these activities might create value for searchers however, they are closer to zero-sum considered only over the population of competitor websites.
 If you move up the rankings, or jump in with new content, others inevitably move down.
+(You can read more about my thoughts on zero-sum thinking in SEO here).

 As a result, with webmasters around the world competing to rank, it’s inevitably going to be hard.
 If it was easy to rank #1, everyone would be doing it.